-A description of each IOM3 award can be found on the IOM3 awards page.
+A description of each IOM3 award with its criteria can be found on the IOM3 awards page.

 Except where specified, nominees may be members or non-members of the Institute and nationals of any country.